Dunbar: Environment

-Due to its geographical location, Dunbar receives less rain and more hours of direct sunshine per year than most places in Scotland.

 Dunbar has two promenades, forming part of the John Muir Way.
 These provide an ideal viewpoint to see Dunbar's geological features including volcanic deposits and dykes seen from a high vantage point on the western clifftop promenade which passes the town's Public and Winterfield parks.

 There are two local beaches, the smaller East Beach next to the town featuring rock pools and the expansive Belhaven Beach on the outskirts.

 Lochend Woods are a community resource owned and managed by the Dunbar Community Woodland Group.